TsukiGva2/vim-rEduc-syntax/CONTRIBUTING.md

 # Contributing
-thanks for considering contributing to this code! this document will tell you:
+thanks for considering contributing to this code! this document will tell you how to open issues and prs on this repo

 # opening a pull request